XRPLF/xrpl-dev-portal/content/concepts/introduction/technical-faq.md

 ## Security Concerns

-#### What is Ripple’s process for reviewing third-party code contributions before they go live in the master codebase?
+#### What is Ripple's process for reviewing third-party code contributions?

-The code contribution process starts with a developer opening a pull request against Ripple's `rippled` repo.
-This pull request triggers automated unit and integration tests, as well as code reviews by several developers who, typically, have significant expertise in the area of code that the pull request is changing.
+The code contribution process starts with a developer opening a [pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) to Ripple's `rippled` repo.
+This pull request triggers automated unit and integration tests, as well as code reviews by several developers who, typically, have significant expertise in the area of code that the pull request affects.

 Once the pull request passes automated tests and receives approvals from reviewers, a trusted [maintainer of the repo](https://opensource.guide/best-practices/) can stage it for inclusion in the next beta.